readmeio/rdme/documentation/commands/openapi.md

 ## `rdme openapi upload [SPEC]`

-Upload (or reupload) your API definition to ReadMe.
+Upload (or re-upload) your API definition to ReadMe.

 ```
 USAGE